 About Our Practice

 At Grateful Dentists, we’re well aware that no two patients are the same.
-Not only are they distinguished by the particulars of their oral health, they also have unique concerns that need to be addressed.
+Not only are they distinguished by the particulars of their oral health, but they also have unique concerns that need to be addressed.
 That’s why we always make it a point to get to know our patients as individuals.
 This allows us to ensure that they are consistently getting the level of dental care that they deserve.

 If you have any questions about root canals, we can be reached at our website or by phone at (978) 667-5807.